-times v when: Fing ready to give the medication: Look at the child's log to make sure the child didn't get the medication already.
-Get the correct child and make sure the child is ready to get the medication.
-Wash your hands and the child's hands.
-Once the child is ready, bring the child's consent form to where you store the medication and match the Five Rights . □ child's full name □ medication □ dose □ route □ time Once you take the medication from the storage area, you must never leave it in a place that is accessible to children.
-Check the instructions and package information to see if there are any special instructions for giving the medication, such as with food or on an empty stomach.
-If you did not check the expiration date on the consent form and medication at the beginning of the day, check it now.
-Follow the instructions to prepare the medication.
-This will be different depending on the route and the medication.
-Look at the package or insert, if needed. ng the medication: Match the Five Rights. □ child's full name □ medication □ dose □ route □ time Give the medication by following the instructions written on the package, the consent form and any special instructions for the way you are giving the medication.
-(See Handouts $7.1 - 7.8$ .) ing down that you gave the medication: Immediately write down that you gave the medication in the child's log.
-Match the Five Rights . □ child's full name □ medication □ dose □ route □ time Return the medication to the storage area.
-Wash your hands and the child's hands again.
-Help the child return to the group.
+times when.
+1. Getting ready to give the medication:Look at the child's log to make sure the child didn't get the medication already eady. ☐ Get the correct child and make sure the child is ready to get the medication n. ☐ Wash your hands and the child's hands. ☐ Once the child is ready, bring the child's consent form to where you store to and match the Five Rights . ☐ child's full name ☐ medication ☐ dose ☐ route ☐ time the medication Once you take the medication from the storage area, you must never leave that is accessible to children. it in a place ☐ Check the instructions and package information to see if there are any spector for giving the medication, such as with food or on an empty stomach. cial instructions ☐ If you did not check the expiration date on the consent form and medication beginning of the day, check it now. on at the ☐ Follow the instructions to prepare the medication.
+This will be different de route and the medication.
+Look at the package or insert, if needed. pending on the 2.
+Giving the medication: ☐ Match the Five Rights. ☐ child's full name ☐ medication ☐ dose ☐ route ☐ time Give the medication by following the instructions written on the package, consent form and any special instructions for the way you are giving the m (See Handouts $7.1 - 7.8$.)
+3. Writing down that you gave the medication:☐ Immediately write down that you gave the medication in the child's log. ☐ Match the Five Rights . ☐ child's full name ☐ medication ☐ dose ☐ route ☐ time ☐ Return the medication to the storage area. ☐ Wash your hands and the child's hands again. ☐ Help the child return to the group.